 - Homemaker and chore services

-- Personal care (dressing, bathing, toileting, eating, transferring to or from a bed or chair, etc.)
+- Personal care (dressing, bathing, toileting, eating, transferring to or from a bed or chair)

 - Transportation and access

-Once an individual is established as eligible for Medicaid, coverage is effective almost immediately—either on the date of the application or on the first day of the month of the application.
-Coverage stops at the end of the month when a person is no longer eligible for the program.
-Benefits may be covered retroactively for up to three months before the month of the application—if the individual would have been eligible during that period.
+Once an individual qualifies for Medicaid, coverage takes effect almost immediately — either on the date of application or on the first day of the month of application.
+Coverage ends at the close of the month when a person is no longer eligible.
+Benefits may be covered retroactively for up to three months before the application month if the individual would have been eligible during that period.